 Gulf Coast Combustion specializes exclusively in on-site direct gas fire combustion PWHT for large pressure vessels.
 We’ve performed more on-site pressure vessel PWHT per year than any other mobile heat treating company in the United States — not because we’re the biggest, but because this is all we do.

 Our equipment mobilizes to your facility.
 Gas trains up to 8 million BTU.
 Type K thermocouples attached via TAU capacitor discharge — not clips or bands.
 NIST-calibrated Chino AH series chart recorders monitoring from 300°F through free air cool below 800°F. Full documentation package before we leave the yard.
 For more on how the process works, see our post on whether PWHT can be done on-site.
+For a deeper look at how temperature uniformity, d-tubes, and documentation work in practice, engineers asked us everything — and we answered it all.

-This Is What On-Site PWHT Actually Looks Like
+Try the Free Calculator →This Is What On-Site PWHT Actually Looks Like

 James Benefield, owner of Gulf Coast Combustion, on-site at a live job.
 Direct gas fire combustion, right where the vessel sits.